DurdagiLab/dynamic-epharmacophore/README.md

 Although primarily intended for MD-based analyses, this pipeline can be employed with any ensemble of structurally aligned protein-ligand complexes to investigate the pharmacophoric implications of binding flexibility and structural heterogeneity.

 # Citation
-If you use this tool in your academic work, please cite:
+If you utilize this tool in your research or publication, please cite the following institution:

 Computational Drug Design Center (HITMER), Faculty of Pharmacy, Bahçeşehir University, Istanbul, Turkey